10 Questions to Ask a Wedding Officiant

-Ready to start planning the ceremony of your dreams?
-One of the first steps is hiring your officiant, celebrant or other type of marriage commissioner.
+Ready to start planning the wedding ceremony of your dreams?
+One of the first steps is hiring your wedding officiant, celebrant or other type of marriage commissioner.
 Their job is to perform the ceremony, make sure the whole thing runs smoothly and - most importantly - legally marry you.
-Before you start signing any paperwork, you’ll want to make sure you have the right one.
+Before you start signing any legal paperwork, you’ll want to make sure you have the right one.
 How do you do that?
 Sit down for a short and sweet Q&A to get to know them and their work.

 Are you available on my wedding date?

-Begin at the beginning - by asking your desired officiant if they’re available on your wedding date.
+Begin at the beginning - by asking your desired wedding officiant if they’re available on your wedding date.
 You’ll want to make sure your schedules match up before hashing out any further details.
 If they can’t make it to your big day, don’t get too disheartened, they may have some suggestions for other officiants in the area that might suit you.

 Will you be able to perform a wedding at my desired venue?

 Some wedding officiants will only perform ceremonies at particular houses of worship - usually their own.
 If you’re planning on having your wedding at a trendy Toronto loft or outdoor setting, but your wedding officiant will not perform outside of his or her church, you’ll need to consider other options.

 Are you licensed to perform a ceremony in the province we’re getting married in?

 The next step is finding out if your wedding officiant is legally allowed to marry you.
 Different provinces have different rules, so you’ll want to check on your province’s governmental site for further details on how to get married in Canada.
 Here are the quick links to get you started: